allegro/allegro.tech/_posts/2016-09-22-self-contained-UI-tests-for-ios-applications.md

 ## Network data stubbing

 So far we were using hardcoded test data in the test method, but the truth is that our application presents data received from backend servers.
-Thus it's possible that this data will often change.
-If suddenly a different product is the first one on the product listing then the test will fail as the name or price won't match.
-Moreover a server outage will cause our tests to fail as well because we won't receive any data at all.
+Thus it’s possible that this data will often change.
+If suddenly a different product is the first one on the product listing then the test will fail as the name or price won’t match.
+Moreover a server outage will cause our tests to fail as well because we won’t receive any data at all.

-How can we ensure that our tests will be server data independent and that they won't fail if the server is experiencing downtime?
+How can we ensure that our tests will be server data independent and that they won’t fail if the server is experiencing downtime?
 Network data stubbing can help us with that.

-There's a great, well documented, opensource project called [WireMock](http://wiremock.org/index.html) that we can use to serve network stubs.
+There’s a great, well documented, opensource project called [WireMock](http://wiremock.org/index.html) that we can use to serve network stubs.
 It not only serves but also records stubs, which is really handy if you want to mock network communication quickly.

 ### WireMock script

 We want to run WireMock before every test run and also have the possibility to use it for manual tests and network communication recording.
-It would be hard to remember the whole syntax of WireMock commands so let's write a simple script that would do all those things for us:
+It would be hard to remember the whole syntax of WireMock commands so let’s write a simple script that would do all those things for us:

 ```bash